jmrphy/plato_lacan/plato_lacan.md

 Polemarchus say, “Well then, think it over, bearing in mind we won’t listen.”
 Plato, *Republic*, trans.
 Allan Bloom (NY: Basic, 1991).

-[^4]: Jacques Lacan, The Four Fundamental Concepts of Psychoanalysis, trans.
+[^4]: Jacques Lacan, *The Four Fundamental Concepts of Psychoanalysis*, trans.
 Alan Sheridan, ed.
-[^Jacques-Alain Miller (New York: Norton, 1977) 154.
+Jacques-Alain Miller (New York: Norton, 1977) 154.

 [^5]: It will become relevant to recall that this whole problematic is seen just as well in the Freudian problematic of the primal horde, insofar as our psychic anxieties are traceable to an